ajmatson/Websense-WCG-Auto-Backup-Script/README.md

 ###Planned Changes:
 - Change from tar.gz to exact directory structure WCG uses for easy remote restores.
-- Move the configuration values to a .ini file for easy setup
+- (COMPLEATED) Move the configuration values to a .ini file for easy setup.
+- (COMPLEATED) Migrate from bash to Python for the script.
-- Create an installer
+- Create an installer.
-- Add SCP support with SSH keys for better security
+- Add SCP support with SSH keys for better security.

 *Notes: This script was tested working and developed on a Websense/Forcepoint V1000G3 running version 8.0.1